Roadmap

 Tasks without dates

-Only tasks with a start date, a due date, or both appear on the Roadmap.
-Tasks without any dates are not shown.
-To add a task to the Roadmap:
+Only tasks with a start date, a due date, or both appear on the Roadmap itself.
+Tasks without any dates are collected in the No dates panel below the Roadmap, where you can assign dates to bring them onto it.
+That panel is paged when it holds many tasks.
+To add a task to the Roadmap:- Open the task detail view and set the Start Date or Due Date field.

 Subtasks appear indented under their parent task in the left panel, and their bars appear at the corresponding vertical position on the timeline.
 If a subtask falls outside its parent’s date range, this is highlighted visually so you can identify scheduling mismatches.